Applying for a new student visa in New Zealand

 Additional requirements for undergraduate and postgraduate students (excluding PhD students)

 - You must be enrolled in at least 45 points per semester (usually three courses of 15 points each).
 This may exclude Study Abroad and Exchange students who generally enrol in 60 points (usually four courses of 15 points each).
-If you are studying less points than the above, please discuss your situation with the staff at AskAuckland Central, as restrictions apply.
+If you are studying fewer points than the above, please discuss your situation with the staff at AskAuckland Central, as restrictions apply.

 - New students: Please print and attach a transcript from your previous institution or school.